alttch/bma-info/eva4/sdk/rust/external.rst

 Add "- 0.0.0.0:7777" line to sockets array (as there is no strong authentication in BUS/RT, in production it is highly recommended to use an external IP of a private dedicated network only).
-Do not forget to restart EVA ICS node after the port is modified.
+Do not forget to restart EVA ICS node after the bus configuration is modified.

 Source code
 ===========